 It’s easy to blame your age or joke that you’re out of shape if you have trouble catching your breath.
-But breathing problems shouldn’t be ignored.
+But you shouldn’t ignore breathing problems.
 They’re sometimes the sign of a serious health problem.

 Here are some symptoms that your doctor will want to know about and what they might mean.

-People with COPD have airways that are inflamed, clogged with mucus, or don’t work as well as they used to.
+People with COPD have airways that are inflamed, that are clogged with mucus, or that don’t work as well as they used to.
 Smoking is the biggest cause of the condition, but breathing secondhand smoke, polluted air, or toxic chemicals can also hurt your airways.

 A morning cough can be an early sign of COPD.
 In severe cases, you may also notice weight loss or swelling in your ankles, feet, or legs.

-Wheezing can also signal that you inhaled something by mistake and it’s stuck in your airway.
+Wheezing can also signal that you inhaled something by accident and it’s stuck in your airway.

 Fast, Shallow Breathing

-If you’re stressed or very anxious, you’ll take faster, more shallow breaths than normal.
-This is part of your body’s “fight or flight” response, but if it goes on too long, it can lead to what’s called hyperventilation, or “over breathing.”
+If you’re stressed or very anxious, you’ll take faster, more shallow breaths than usual.
+This is part of your body’s “fight or flight” response.
+But if it goes on too long, it can lead to what’s called hyperventilation, or “over-breathing.”
 It makes you feel like you can’t get enough air.

 You Get Easily Winded When You’re Active

 This could be a sign of anemia, a problem that happens when you don’t have enough iron.
 You need iron to help your blood carry oxygen throughout your body.
 If you’re not getting enough, it can make you feel short of breath or have chest pain when you exercise.
-You may also feel run down, weak, or hear a pounding in your ears.
+You may also feel run-down, feel weak, or hear a pounding in your ears.

-It’s common to have low iron, especially for women or vegetarians and vegans.
-The problem is usually easy to treat, though -- you can eat more iron-rich foods (like lean meat, beans, or dark, leafy greens) or take an iron supplement.
+Low iron is common, especially for women, vegetarians, and vegans.
+The problem is usually easy to treat, though: You can eat more iron-rich foods (like lean meat, beans, or dark, leafy greens) or take an iron supplement.
 Your doctor can help you figure out the best fix for you.